jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 Dispatch via a Java ``MethodHandle``
 ************************************

+    Code fragments in this section are taken from ``.../vsj1/example/treepython/TestEx3.java``
+    in the project test source.

 In CPython, operator dispatch uses several arrays of pointers to functions, and these are re-written when special functions (like ``__add__``) are defined.
 Our nearest equivalent in Java is the ``MethodHandle``.